AGA Advanced Rates School Fall 2019

 This course has been added due to interest from the industry.
 CBR will determine if there is sufficient registration by September 6, 2019.
 If sufficient registration does not occur by that date, the course will be cancelled and all registrants will receive a full refund of registration fee.

-The American Gas Association presents this three and one-half day program focusing on complex pricing and policy issues in a changing natural gas regulatory landscape.
+The American Gas Association presents this program focusing on complex pricing and policy issues in a changing natural gas regulatory landscape.
 This course addresses advanced rate design and regulatory topics related to utility infrastructure, energy efficiency, cost recovery, and alternatives to traditional cost of service ratemaking.
 Strategic management of a gas distribution utility’s rate case is the ultimate goal of the course.

 Taught by recognized experts in the field, this program uses guided experiential learning techniques to present the material.
 The program is sponsored by the Center for Business and Regulation in the College of Business and Management at the University of Illinois Springfield.
-The course is held at the University of Chicago’s Gleacher Center.
+The course is held at the Discovery Partners Institute.

 As in past years the Advanced Rates and Regulatory Issues Course is all electronic.
 All participants should bring a laptop or other device for reading electronic documents.
 The Center will make the material available electronically to all attendees.